 Recipient of the Kronberg Academy’s Landgraf von Hessen Prize and a laureate of the Fondation Gautier Capuçon, Canadian cellist Michael Song has garnered recognition for uncompromising depth and sheer command of the instrument.

-Canadian cellist Michael Song has garnered a reputation for uncompromising depth and command of the instrument; as soloist, he has appeared throughout Europe and North America in cello concertos ranging between Haydn, C.P.E.
-Bach, Tchaikovsky, Gulda, Dvorak, and Prokofiev.
-In recital, Song takes care in crafting programs that blend tradition both new and old; taking interest in forgotten gems and music of the present, striving toward the expression of beauty irrespective of designation.
+Canadian cellist Michael Song has garnered a reputation for uncompromising depth and command of the instrument.
+As a soloist, he has performed across Europe and North America in a broad concerto repertoire that spans from the Classical elegance of C.P.E.
+Bach and Haydn to the masterworks of Tchaikovsky, Dvorak, Shostakovich, and Prokofiev.
+In recital, Song crafts programs that blend tradition with discovery; by taking interest in forgotten gems of the past and music of the present, valuing the expression of artistry unbounded by designation.

-His playing has been shaped largely by his studies with Gary Hoffman and Lynn Harrell.
-As the recipient of prizes from the Fondation Gautier Capuçon and the Kronberg Academy, he has also been influenced by Frans Helmerson, Gautier Capuçon, and many other great musicians.
+This artistic voice was shaped largely by his studies with the figures of Gary Hoffman and Lynn Harrell.
+As the recipient of prizes from the Fondation Gautier Capuçon and the Kronberg Academy, he has also been influenced by Gautier Capuçon, Frans Helmerson, and many other great musicians.

-Song is a current artist-in-residence at the Queen Elisabeth Music Chapel where he works with Gary Hoffman.
-He holds degrees from the Royal Conservatory of Music and the Colburn School, where his teachers included Clive Greensmith, Hans Jørgen Jensen, Andres Díaz, and Ronald Leonard.
-He was supported by the Sylva Gelber Music Foundation and the Hnatyshyn Foundation during his studies.
+Song is an artist-in-residence at the Queen Elisabeth Music Chapel; he holds degrees from the Royal Conservatory of Music and the Colburn School, where his teachers included Clive Greensmith, Hans Jørgen Jensen, Andres Díaz, and Ronald Leonard.
+He was supported by the Sylva Gelber Music Foundation and the Hnatyshyn Foundation, and is a Pirastro Artist.

 This biography shall not be published with any changes.
 For biographies in French or German, please contact michaelsongcello.com